 The percentage of stocks trading above a specific moving average is a breadth indicator that measures internal strength or weakness in the underlying index.
-The 50-day moving average is used for the short-medium term timeframe, while the 150-day and 200-day moving averages are used for the medium-long term timeframe.
+The 50-day moving average is used for short-to-medium-term timeframes, while the 150-day and 200-day moving averages are used for medium-to-long-term timeframes.
 Signals can be derived from overbought/oversold levels, crosses above/below 50% and bullish/bearish divergences.
 The indicator is available for the Dow, Nasdaq, Nasdaq 100, NYSE, S&P 100, S&P 500 and S&P/TSX Composite.
-Sharpcharts users can plot the percentage of stocks above their 50-day moving average, 150-day moving average or 200-day moving average.
+SharpCharts users can plot the percentage of stocks above their 50-day moving average, 150-day moving average or 200-day moving average.
 A full symbol list is provided at the end of this article.

 (number of stocks above 50-day moving average) Percent above MA = ---------------------------------------------- (total number of stocks in index) Nasdaq 100 example: 60/100 = .60 or 60% S&P 500 example: 80/500 = .16 or 16% Dow Industrials example: 7/30 = .2333 or 23.33%

-The calculation is straightforward.
-Simply divide the number of stocks above their XX-day moving average by the total number of stocks in the underlying index.
+The calculation is straightforward: simply divide the number of stocks above their XX-day moving average by the total number of stocks in the underlying index.
 The Nasdaq 100 example shows 60 stocks above their 50-day moving average and 100 stocks in the index.
 The percent above their 50-day moving average equals 60%.
-As the chart below shows, these indicators fluctuate between zero percent and one hundred percent with 50% as the center line.
+As the chart below shows, these indicators fluctuate between 0% to 100%, with 50% as the center line.

 This indicator measures the degree of participation.
 Breadth is strong when the majority of stocks in an index are trading above a specific moving average.
 Conversely, breadth is weak when the minority of stocks are trading above a specific moving average.
 There are at least three ways to use these indicators.
 First, chartists can obtain a general bias with the overall levels.
 A bullish bias is present when the indicator is above 50%.
 This means more than half the stocks in the index are above a particular moving average.
 A bearish bias is present when below 50%.
 Second, chartists can look for overbought or oversold levels.
 These indicators are oscillators that fluctuate between zero and one hundred.
 With a defined range, chartists can look for overbought levels near the top of the range and oversold levels near the bottom of the range.
 Third, bullish and bearish divergences can foreshadow a trend change.
 A bullish divergence occurs when the underlying index moves to a new low and the indicator remains above its prior low.
 Relative strength in the indicator can sometimes foreshadow a bullish reversal in the index.
 Conversely, a bearish divergence forms when the underlying index records a higher high and the indicator remains below its prior high.
 This shows relative weakness in the indicator that can sometimes foreshadow a bearish reversal in the index.